dhyeynala/pet-voice-notes/README.md

 *Solution*: I process the transcript through OpenAI to extract relevant information and categorize it by type (medical observations, daily activity, feeding patterns, etc.).

-**Problem 3: Dynamic visualization requirements**
-User feedback revealed that people wanted to ask natural questions without learning interface complexity.
-"Show me feeding times" clearly needs a different visualization approach than "show me energy levels over time," but users should not have to figure that out.
+**Problem 3: Dynamic visualization requirements** Different queries require different chart types - "Show me feeding times" needs a different visualization approach than "show me energy levels over time," but users should not have to figure that out.

 *Solution*: Implemented OpenAI function calling to parse natural language queries and automatically select appropriate chart types and data parameters.